-Table A1 presents summary statistics for the firm-level outcome variables, explanatory variables, and controls we experimented with and that are commonly used in the literature.
-The three outcome variables are the investment-to-(lagged) fixed capital ratio, where we follow Cloyne et al. (2020) and define fixed capital by net property, plant and equipment, the sales-to-(lagged) fixed capital ratio, and employment growth.
+fixed capital ratio, where we follow Cloyne et al. (2020) and define fixed capital by net property, plant and equipment, the sales-to-(lagged) fixed capital ratio, and employment growth.
 We winsorize the data at the 1% level to clean outliers.17

 The summary statistics indicate substantial cross-sectional heterogeneity in the three outcome variables, with the medians approximately centered around zero.
-Turning to the firm-level explanatory variables, there is also a good deal of cross-sectional heterogeneity.
+Turning to the firm-level explanatory variables, there is also a good deal of crosssectional heterogeneity.
 We focus on two key firm-level variables both because they proxy for financial constraints and because they offer maximal coverage: size and net worth.
 Size is defined as the logarithm of total assets and net worth as the log of the difference between total assets and total liabilities.
-In looking at Table A1, we see that these variables are quite skewed, which is not surprising given the granular nature of many firm-level characteristics, such as the size distribution (Gabaix, 2011).
+In looking at Table 10, we see that these variables are quite skewed, which is not surprising given the granular nature of many firm-level characteristics, such as the size distribution (Gabaix 2011).
 This also holds true for other possible proxies for size, such as employment and the age distribution.
-Furthermore, the absolute size of firms within a country correlates positively country size, as larger countries generally have larger firms (di Giovanni and Levchenko, 2012).
+Furthermore, the absolute size of firms within a country correlates positively with country size, as larger countries generally have larger firms (di Giovanni and Levchenko 2012).
 We take this cross-country difference in distributions of our firm variables into account before running regressions by normalizing both size and net worth.
 Specifically, for each country-year we normalize each variable around its mean, so that the distribution is centered at zero.
 This normalization ensures that we do not confound estimates that vary across the firm distribution for country-level differences in our regressions below.18